What to Expect From Your Loan Officer

 The process of getting a mortgage involves a great many steps between completing an application and closing your escrow.
 Your loan officer will guide your loan application through many steps.

-Even before you have submitted a loan application, however, you should have a conversation with your loan officer to be sure that you are getting the right program for you, that he or she has helped you gather all necessary documentation for loan approval, and that you are able to get the very best rate for your mortgage.
+Even before you have submitted a loan application, however, you should have a conversation with your loan officer to be sure that you are getting the right program for you, that he or she has helped you gather all necessary documentation for loan approval, and that you are able to get the most affordable rate for your mortgage.

 Case Study #1